 Black is a very strong, powerful, and dominating color.
 It easily steals the show, so you should use it in design with the same caution as red, orange or gold.
-Have you ever noticed that leading fashion houses, such as Versace, Dior, Chanel, Yves Saint Laurent use a lot of black in their branding?
-Well, this color is associated with high style, eternity, and everything that doesn’t become less fashionable with the passage of time.
-Yet not only such venerable brands that dictate the global trends in design and clothing can allow themselves to use lots of black on their websites.
-This is a perfect color for the clothing industry, technology, transport, and logistics.
-Note that it isn’t suitable for foodservice and healthcare.
-The brands that increased sales using this color: Chanel, Dior, Versace, Montblanc, and Jaguar.
+Have you ever noticed that leading fashion houses, such as Versace, Dior, Chanel, Yves Saint Laurent, use a lot of black in their branding?
+This color is associated with high style, eternity, and everything that becomes less fashionable over time.
+Yet, such venerable brands that dictate the global trends in design and clothing can allow themselves to use lots of black on their websites.

 Men prefer black, green, and blue.
-They are also fine about white and silver.
+They are fine with white and silver.
 Men are more conservative and less loyal to bright, saturated colors.
 They don’t like purple, red, and brown.

 Women, conversely, like both bright and delicate colors.
 You probably wouldn’t fascinate them by a website in gray, pale yellow, orange, and brown shades.